offbynull/offbynull.github.io/docs/data/learn/H2S 3D Printing/input/input.md

 5. Go to **Edit** → **Preferences** → **Part Design** → **Shape Appearance** and set **Line Width** to **4 px**.

 `{ref} self`

+## Macro Ideas

+* drop a datum plane cutting through a plane

+  why is this useful?
+  this is useful for doing things like mirror pattern of a feature, when your sketch isn't centered at the origin and oriented to one of the basis axes.

+  1. sketch on face
+  2. pull in edges of face as construction geometry on sketch
+  3. drop 3 points on sketch in L shape, constrain them so that they're 1mm away from each other
+  4. constrain middle point, lock to origin using horizontal and vertical dimension
+  5. exit sketch
+  6. insert datum plane that references the 3 points in the sketch, select attachment mode of "Align O-Y-N" or "Align O-N-Y"
+  7. user may have to go into sketch and adjust L points !!based!! on where they want the datum plane to be positioned exactly

+* drop a datum line matching a face's normal

+  why is this useful?
+  this is useful for doing things like polar pattern of a feature when your sketch isn't centered at the origin and oriented to one of the basis axes. this is useful if you want to attach two bodies together (via boolean), where the body being attached needs to be positioned - you can place the point and datum line somewhere, and then reference it in the body's transformation properties

+  1. sketch on face
+  2. pull in edges of face as construction geometry on sketch
+  3. drop point on sketch, lock to origin using horizontal and vertical dimension
+  4. exit sketch
+  5. insert datum line that references sketch's point and face, select attachment mode as "normal to surface
+  6. user will have to go into sketch and adjust point !!based!! on where they want the datum line to protrude from

 # Terminology